- 1 of 5

 With the objective of promoting sustainable continental development, he has been one of the key architects for boosting intra-African trade by negotiating a roadmap for the creation of a continental free trade area by 2017.
 In parallel, he has spearheaded expansion and deepening of strategic partnerships of the AU to enhance development effectiveness.

-During the 25 years he worked at COMESA, Mr. Mwencha contributed to the transformation of the regional body into a viable economic integration entity, with the largest free trade area (FTA) in Africa comprising 13 full members, and six members trading on duty free tariffs.
+Prior to his election at the AUC, he worked at Common Market for Eastern and Southern Africa (COMESA) for over 25 years and served as Secretary General for ten years.
+Mr. Mwencha contributed to the transformation of the regional body into a viable economic integration entity, with the largest free trade area (FTA) in Africa comprising 13 full members, and six members trading on duty free tariffs.
 His achievements are numerous and he is particularly remembered, amongst others, as having contributed to the expansion of intra-COMESA trade, developed programs for private sector cooperation and trade with the rest of world, developed regional hard and soft infrastructure programs in transport, communication and energy.
 He also developed the continental negotiating position for the Doha Round of negotiations of the World Trade Organization, Economic Partnership Agreements (EPAs), African Growth And Opportunity Act (AGOA) and actively supported the programs to integrate women in development.

 On the institutional front, he was the driving force behind the establishment of specialized institutions of COMESA, such as the African Trade Insurance Agency (ATI) and actively participated in the establishment of the Court of Justice, the Clearing House, the Eastern and Southern African Trade and Development Bank (PTA Bank), the PTA Reinsurance Company (ZEPRE), the Regional Investment Agency (RIA), and the Leather and Leather Products Institute (LLPI).

 Mr. and Mrs. Mwencha have three adult sons.